Andrew Roberts, Baron Roberts of Belgravia: Early works

-The first of Roberts' books was the biography of Neville Chamberlain's and Winston Churchill's Secretary of State for Foreign and Commonwealth Affairs, Edward Wood, 1st Earl of Halifax, entitled The Holy Fox, and published in 1991.
-Roberts provided a historical revisionism account of Wood, a one-time Viceroy of India and the foreign secretary in Chamberlain's government.
+The first of Roberts's books was a biography of the Earl of Halifax, Foreign Secretary to Neville Chamberlain and Winston Churchill, entitled The Holy Fox, and published in 1991.
+Roberts provides a historical revisionism account of Lord Halifax, a one-time viceroy of India and the foreign secretary in Chamberlain's government.
 Halifax has been charged with appeasement, along with Chamberlain, but Roberts argues that Halifax began to move his government away from that policy vis-à-vis Nazi Germany following the 1938 Munich Crisis.
 This work was followed in 1994 by Eminent Churchillians, a collection of essays about friends and enemies of Churchill.
-A large part of the book is an attack on Admiral of the Fleet Louis Mountbatten, 1st Earl Mountbatten of Burma, and other prominent members of the elite.
+A large part of the book is an attack on Admiral of the Fleet the Earl Mountbatten of Burma, and other prominent members of the elite.
 The title is an obvious allusion to the famous and similarly combative book of biographies Eminent Victorians.

-In 1995, Roberts published The Aachen Memorandum, a thriller novel based on Britain and its relationship with a fictionalised European Union.
+In 1995 Roberts published The Aachen Memorandum, a thriller novel based on Britain and its relationship with a fictionalised European Union.
 In 1996, Roberts offered his "personal view" of the Suez crisis in an Open Media production for BBC TV.
-The Radio Times described the programme: "Forty years after Eden's decision to deploy troops against the Egyptians, Andrew Roberts argues that the former prime minister should be congratulated, not chastised, for fighting to protect British assets."
+Radio Times described the programme: "Forty years after Eden's decision to deploy troops against the Egyptians, Andrew Roberts argues that the former prime minister should be congratulated, not chastised, for fighting to protect British assets."

-In 1999, Roberts published Salisbury: Victorian Titan, a biography of the Victorian era politician and then Prime Minister Robert Cecil, 3rd Marquess of Salisbury.
-Historian Michael Korda praised the work as "a masterpiece about one of the greatest and most able Tory political figures of the Victorian age".
+In 1999 Roberts published Salisbury: Victorian Titan, a biography of the Victorian-era prime minister the Marquess of Salisbury.
+The historian Michael Korda praised the work as "a masterpiece about one of the greatest and most able Tory political figures of the Victorian age".
 The book additionally won the Wolfson History Prize and the James Stern Silver Pen Award for Non-Fiction.
-In September 2001, Napoleon and Wellington, an investigation into the relationship between the two generals, was published by Weidenfeld and Nicolson, and was the subject of the lead review in all but one of Britain's national newspapers.
+In September 2001 Napoleon and Wellington, an investigation into the relationship between the two generals, was published by Weidenfeld and Nicolson, and was the subject of the lead review in all but one of Britain's national newspapers.